-Best Overall: Garnier Nutrisse Nourishing Permanent Hair Color Crème
+Best Overall: Garnier Nutrisse Nourishing Hair Color Creme 100 Extra-Light Natural Blonde

 No matter whether you want to conceal tell-tale dark roots, blend in some grays, or score an entirely new color, this guy can do it all.
 It comes in 45 shades, including a nice mix of five blonde options, and is also packed with moisturizing ingredients.
 Namely, avocado, olive, and shea oils, as well as separate ampoule of grapeseed oil and an ultra-hydrating conditioner to use immediately post-coloring.
 Soft, shiny, blonde hair here you come.

-Best Permanent Color: Madison Reed Permanent Hair Color
+Best Permanent Color: Madison Reed Radiant Hair Color Kit

 With 11 blonde shades to choose from, there’s something to fit every preference here, no matter whether you want a light and icy blonde, a medium beige blonde, or a rich caramel blonde.
 Each of the shades is multi-tonal and dimensional (read: appears completely natural) and is ammonia- and PPD-free.
 We also appreciate that the brand has a money-back guarantee; if for some reason you don’t love your color, they’ll refund you completely.

-Best Semi-Permanent Color: Clairol Natural Instincts Hair Color
+Best Semi-Permanent Color: Clairol Natural Instincts Demi-Permanent Hair Color

 If you’re not exactly sure of which shade of blonde you’re going for, or just don’t like to commit to color, a semi-permanent option is the way to go.
 Unlike permanent color, these formulas fade out gradually every time you shampoo.
 Our go-to in this category lasts up to 28 washes and works in just 10 minutes.
 Not to mention that it’s also made with 80% naturally-derived ingredients, including good-for-your strands coconut and aloe.